dcs3spp/tyk-plugins-example-repo/README.md

 ### Overview

-A _Makefile_ has been created to start a Tyk Self Managed docker-compose stack a specific language example.
+A _Makefile_ has been created to start a Tyk Self Managed docker-compose stack for each specific language.

 The docker-compose stack consists of an Nginx instance to serve signed plugin bundles.
 To generate the RSA key pairs enter the following command from within the